-Jayzed Data Models Inc. will release the core of the Financial Industry Business Data Model (FIB-DM) under GNU General Public License (GPL-3.0), an Open Source Initiative® recommended license.
+Jayzed Data Models Inc. has released the core of the Financial Industry Business Data Model (FIB-DM) under GNU General Public License (GPL-3.0), an Open Source Initiative® recommended copyleft license.

-FIB-DM Core is a comprehensive, self-contained, high-quality blueprint for midsize financial service providers and independent data architects.
+FIB-DM Core is a comprehensive, self-contained, high-quality blueprint for smaller financial service providers, academic research, and independent data architects.
 You can use FIB-DM as a complete Enterprise Data Model, scoped subsets for application and departmental databases, or both.

-With 1874 entities, the Financial Industry Business Data Model is the largest Enterprise Data Model available for Banks and Investment Companies.
+With 3,040 normative entities, the Financial Industry Business Data Model 2023/Q4 is the largest Enterprise Data Model available for Banks and Investment Companies.

-FIB-DM Core has 1029 entities for free – more than half of the parent model.
+FIB-DM Core, derived from FIBO 2018/Q4 Production, has 1029 entities for free – a third of the full model.

-Jayzed Data Models retains specialized packages for Securities (SEC), Derivatives (DER), Indices & Indicators (IND).
-Commercial licenses of the extensions fund the work for the open source core.
+Jayzed Data Models retains specialized packages for Loans, Securities, Derivatives (DER), Indices and Indicators, Collective Investment Vehicles (funds), and Corporate Actions.
+Commercial licenses of the extensions fund the work for the open-source core.